OMO-NOSA/CrytoExchange/README.md

-# CrytoExchange
+# CryptoExchange
-This Android Application shows Major cryptocurrency exchnage rate and enables conversion to your choosen currency
+This Android Application shows Major cryptocurrency exchnage rate and enables conversion to a choosen currency